sbt/website/src/reference/reference/sbt.md

 ### sbt runner and sbt server

 - sbt runner is a system shell script named `sbt`, or `sbt.bat` on Windows.
 That is capable of running *any version of sbt*.
 This is sometimes called "sbt-the-shell-script".
-  - When executed with `--client`, sbt runner executes sbtn, a client program compiled a native code using GraalVM native image.
+  - When sbt 2.x is detected, sbt runner executes in a client mode, typically using sbtn, a GraalVM native implementation of the thin client program.
   - sbt runner also executes sbt launcher, a launcher that is capable of running *any verions of sbt*.
   - When you install sbt from a installer, what you're installing is the sbt runner.
-- sbt server is the actual build tool.
+- sbt server is sbt's main artifact, and the actual build tool.
   - The sbt version is determined by `project/build.properties` in each working directory.
   - sbt server accepts commands from sbtn, network API, or via its own sbt shell.